-- a.
-Proposed action taken to revoke a Practitioner's privileges will be made using VHA procedures. - 1) In instances where revocation of privileges is proposed for permanent employees, the proposed revocation will be combined with action to discharge the employee under Section 7461-7464 of Title 38, United States Code and VA Handbook 5021 Employee/Management Relations. - 2) For probationary employees appointed under 38 U.S.C.
-7401(1) and 38 U.S.C.
-7405, the proposed revocation will be combined with probationary separation procedures, which constitutes an automatic revocation as contained in VA Handbook 5021 Employee/Management Relations. - b.
+b.
 Revocation procedures will be conducted in a timely fashion.
-If discharge, separation during probation, or termination of appointment is not proposed, revocation of clinical privileges may not occur.
-Even though a revocation of privileges requires removal from both employment and appointment to the Medical Staff, in extremely rare cases, there may be a credible reason to reassign the Practitioner to a position not requiring clinical privileges.
-Such an action may still result in reporting to the NPDB if the revocation and reassignment is for substandard care, professional incompetence, or professional misconduct.
-For example, a surgeon's privileges for surgery may be revoked and the surgeon reassigned to a non-surgical area when doing so is beneficial to meeting other needs of the facility.
-Any recommendation by the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging for the reduction, suspension, or revocation of clinical privileges, or for the suspension or revocation of Medical Staff membership, entitles the Practitioner to the rights set forth in Article X of these Bylaws.
+Revocation of clinical privileges may not occur unless the Practitioner is also discharged, separated during probation, or the appointment is terminated.
+However, in extremely rare cases, there may be a credible reason to reassign the Practitioner to a position not requiring clinical privileges.
+Such an action may still result in reporting to the NPDB if the Practitioner is a physician or dentist and the revocation of privileges and subsequent reassignment constitutes a major adverse action due to a reduction in grade or basic pay, is for reasons of substandard care, professional incompetence, or professional misconduct (e.g., a surgeon's privileges for surgery may be revoked, and the surgeon may be reassigned to a non-surgical area when doing so is beneficial to meeting other needs of the facility).
+Any recommendation by the Executive Committee of the Medical Staff for the reduction, suspension, or revocation of clinical privileges, or for the suspension or revocation of Medical Staff membership, entitles the Practitioner to the rights set forth in Article X, section 10.01, para 2 of these Bylaws.